General Mills: An investment for all economic environments.

 I believe that General Mills has a strong brand moat.
 I feel confident in the management as well.
-Now let us investigate the numbers to see, if General Mills lives up to our requirements for a strong moat.
+Now let us investigate the numbers to see if General Mills lives up to our requirements for a strong moat.
 In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-The next numbers are the book value + dividend.
-In my old format this was known as the equity growth rate.
+The following numbers represent the book value + dividend.
+In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
-It is curious to see that General Mills couldn't grow their equity for the period from 2014 to 2017 (fiscal years).
-However, since Jeffrey Harmening become the CEO, General Mills has increased their equity year over year.
+It is curious to see that General Mills was unable to increase their equity from 2014 to 2017 (fiscal years).
+Since Jeffrey Harmening became the CEO, General Mills has consistently increased their equity year over year.
 Until a challenging fiscal year 2023, where equity decreased slightly.
-It is impressive to see the numbers that General Mills has produced from 2018 and moving forward.
+It is impressive to see the numbers that General Mills has produced from 2018 and beyond.

-Finally, we investigate the free cash flow.
-In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has left remaining after paying all of its financial obligations, I use the margin for it to make more sense.
-Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share These numbers show that General Mills is a solid company that deliver a nice positive free cash flow year over year.
-Levered free cash flow margin is at an acceptable level as well, while the free cash flow yield is lower in 2022 compared to the previous four years.
-However there is an explanation for that, which I will through later in the analysis.
+Finally, we will investigate the free cash flow.
+In short, free cash flow refers to the cash that a company generates after covering its operating expenses and capital expenditures.
+Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
+I use the margin to provide a clearer understanding.
+Free cash flow yield is the amount of free cash flow per share that a company is expected to earn in relation to its market value per share.
+These numbers indicate that General Mills is a stable company that consistently generates positive free cash flow year after year.
+Levered free cash flow margin is at an acceptable level.
+However, the free cash flow yield is lower in fiscal 2023 compared to the previous four years.
+However, there is an explanation for that, which I will go through later in the analysis.